Aurora0917/olive-sc/docs/specification.md

 - Retrieve oracle token price of custody (See #Price retrieval Strategy) and select min price
 - Compute premium of option given token price and buyer's option input
 - Calculate fee of trade (See Fee computation)
-- Total transfer amount = Option Premium + fee (in USD)
+- Total transfer amount (WBTC) = Option Premium + fee (in USD)
 - Create Option account
 - Transfer WBTC from user to custody account as locked liquidity
     - Check that it satisfies utilization
+- Update locked amount of WBTC in custody by transfer amount
 - Update Custody stats changed from this trade (for record keeping only)
     - Collected fees
     - volume stats
-    - collateral
     - protocol fees
 - Update hourly borrow rate of custody asset (See update borrow rate)